attaswift/BTree/README.md

     that you cannot mix-n-match trees of different orders.)
 Thus, on a 64-bit system, a B-tree holding `Int` elements will store about 2047 elements per node.
 Wow!

--   Individual b-tree nodes may be independently shared between multiple b-trees.
+-   Individual B-tree nodes may be independently shared between multiple B-trees.
 When mutating a (partially or fully) shared tree, copy-on-write is restricted to only clone the nodes whose subtree is actually affected by the mutation.
 This has the following consequences: